kz26/dottorrent/README.rst

 dottorrent
 ==========

-High-level Python 3 library and CLI tool for creating .torrent files
+High-level Python 3 library for creating .torrent files

 Documentation
 -------------

-Full documentation on how to use the dottorrent as a Python library and from the command line is available at `dottorrent.readthedocs.io <http://dottorrent.readthedocs.io>`_.
+Full documentation on how to use dottorrent is available at `dottorrent.readthedocs.io <http://dottorrent.readthedocs.io>`_.

 .. image:: https://readthedocs.org/projects/dottorrent/badge/